 According to New Mexico State Police Chief Pete Kassetas, the truck became “an 80,000-pound projectile”, hurtling across the median.
 Initial reports say that the semi-truck blew a tire, causing it to cross the median.
 Chief Kassetas pointed out the many passing motorists stopped to help extricate people from the bus, saving lives.

 The driver of the truck survived and may provide insight as to the cause of the crash.
 Unfortunately, many Arizona highways lack cable median barriers, resulting in many fatal crossover crashes over the years.

 Why doesn’t ADOT install median cable barriers on our highways?

 According to an ABC 15 interview with ADOT official Steven Boschen, an ADOT assistant director, “cross-median crashes are rare and unpredictable, accounting for about one percent of fatalities.”

 He also said the interstate’s 80-foot dirt medians are the safest option out there.

-“By putting up cable barriers we would be causing more harm than good,” Boschen said.
+“By putting up cable barriers, we would be causing more harm than good,” Boschen said.
 “If we put a barrier out there, we are just introducing more harm.
-A barrier is actually a hazard, and there would be more crashes.”
+A barrier is a hazard, and there would be more crashes.”

 According to ADOT, median cable barriers are a hazard.
-According to multiple studies, such as one from the U.S. Department of Transportation, cable barriers can prevent 95% of all crossover crashes.
+However, according to multiple studies, one from the U.S. Department of Transportation, cable barriers can prevent 95% of all crossover crashes.